cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 But... for the sake of the argument, let's imagine for a moment you did have error handling in Cypress.

-Enabling this would mean that for every single command, it would error recovery, but only after each applicable command timeout was reached.
+Enabling this would mean that for every single command, it would recover from errors, but only after each applicable command timeout was reached.
 Since timeouts start at 4 seconds (and exceed from there), this means that it would only fail after a long, long time.

 Let's reimagine our "Welcome Wizard" example from before.